sdsdkkk/sdsdkkk.github.io/_posts/2015-12-31-vulnhub-fristileaks-writeup.markdown

 ### Reverse Shells

-I decided to upload [php-reverse-shell](http://pentestmonkey.net/tools/web-shells/php-reverse-shell) to the site with `netcat` listening on my host.
+I decided to upload [php-reverse-shell](http://pentestmonkey.net/tools/web-shells/php-reverse-shell) to the site with Netcat listening on my host.
 Then I browsed the files and found that `/home/eezeepz` is accessible.

 On `/home/eezeepz`, there's a file called `note.txt`.